eggai-tech/EggAI/CONTRIBUTING.md

 ## License

-By contributing to **EggAI Multi-Agent Framework**, you agree that your contributions will be licensed under the [Project License](LICENSE.md).
+By contributing to **EggAI Multi-Agent Meta Framework**, you agree that your contributions will be licensed under the [Project License](LICENSE.md).

 ---

-Thank you for contributing to **EggAI Multi-Agent Framework!** 💖
+Thank you for contributing to **EggAI Multi-Agent Meta Framework!** 💖